By Christel Delberghe, Director General EuroCommerce

 Purporting that TSCs are unavoidable due to different labelling rules, languages, different consumer preferences, and so on, is simply a smokescreen.
 Retailers and wholesalers deal also with large manufacturers of their own brand (private label) products, which they often sell under their own supermarket name.
 For these manufacturers, central sourcing for different national markets in the EU presents no problem at all.
 They simply use the same specification, uniform packaging and multi-language labelling as much as possible.
 Where local adjustments are needed they are simply made and if these result in different costs, they are readily explainable.

 The European Union should finally stand up and stop FMCG manufacturers from being the only ones able to enjoy the Single Market, yet fragmenting it to the detriment of retailers and wholesalers and ultimately, European consumers.
 In the end, this is simply a matter of fairness.
-After 30 years, its time for a better recipe!
+After 30 years, it’s time for a better recipe!

 For more information, please visit: It’s high time for the Single Market to benefit all – EuroCommerce